AllenInstitute/openscope_databook/_sources/intro.md

 The Databook leverages a number of technologies to combine those components into a web-application.

 ### Data
 Data is accessed from The [DANDI archive](https://dandiarchive.org/) and downloaded via the [DANDI Python API](https://dandi.readthedocs.io/en/latest/modref/index.html) within notebooks.
-Most notebooks make use of publically available datasets on DANDI, but for some notebooks, there is no sufficient publically-available data to demonstrate our analysis.
+Most notebooks make use of publically available datasets on DANDI, but for some notebooks, there is not yet sufficient publically-available data to demonstrate our analysis.
 For these, it is encouraged to use your own NWB Files that are privately stored on DANDI.

 ### Computation
 This project utilizes [Binder](https://mybinder.org/), as the host for the environment and the provider of computational resources.
 Conveniently, Binder has support for effectively replicating a computational environment from a Github Repo.
 Users of the Databook don't have to worry about managing the environment if they prefer to use our integrated Binder functionality.
 However, the Databook can be run locally or on other hosts.
 Details about the different ways to run this code can be found in the section [How Can I Use It?](Usage) below.